mdmahfuzrp/mdmahfuzrp/README.md

 ### 💫 About Me:
 `
 Hello Myself Md Mahfuz RP, I'm a experienced MERN Stack Developer.
 My work is in MERN sector but i love competitive programming.
 When i have free time or any type of off day, i try to solve some problem for refreshing my mind.
 Problem solving is a power what give me lots of confidence.
-`<br>
-`
 In my MERN career, I have almost 2+ years of industry experience and 4+ years of technical knowledge.
 I can build high-performing and high-quality websites that offer the best user experience.
 I always focus on the products I build and believe in quality over quantity.
 Let's collaborate and make some history together.
 `